How Long Are You Contagious With The Flu?

 It's shaping up to be one of the worst flu seasons in years.

-If you are one of the thousands of unlucky Americans who are sick with the flu, this one's for you.
+If you are one of the thousands of Americans who are sick with the flu, this one's for you.

-You've spent the last couple of days cooped up in your house watching bad TV, fighting the fever sweats and expelling a baffling amount of mucus.
+You've spent the past couple of days cooped up in your house watching bad TV, fighting the fever sweats and expelling a baffling amount of mucus.
 As you start to resemble a human being again, you might feel pressure to head back to work.

 But when is it really OK to return?
 Many people go back as soon as their symptoms start to resolve, which could be putting your co-workers at risk.